ngtquynh/PhoneAuthentication/README.md

 ## Introduction:

-In this project, I built an authentication system for user to input their phone number and for the full-stack system to verify the access code.
+In this project, I build an authentication system for user to input their phone number and for the full-stack system to verify the access code.
 Here I use React.js to create the UI where the user can input a 10-digit phone number then a 6-digit access code to verify their account.
 To process the inputs, I use Express.js to construct the back end for two purposes: generating a random access code to that phone number and authenticating the access code from the user.

 ## Approach: